kdeldycke/e107-importer/readme.txt

 = Can I update the plugin ? =

 That's nice from you to propose to update it.
 All contributions are welcome !
 I'll be happy to apply all your patches in the original code to let anyone benefits your work.
+Even after I will declare this plugin dead.

 = How can I contribute code ? =

 Feel free to send me patches and code by mail.
-Or better yet, use GitHub fork/merge requests.
+Or better yet, use GitHub fork/merge features.

 = Where can I find the source code ? =

-Development of this plugin happened in a dedicated GitHub repository: http://github.com/kdeldycke/e107-importer
+Development of this plugin happen in a dedicated GitHub repository: http://github.com/kdeldycke/e107-importer

 == Screenshots ==